OpenDataServices/flatten-tool/docs/userguide.rst

 There are four ways we could arrange this data:

 * cafes, tables and dishes all separate

+* cafes and tables together, dishes separate, with one row per table in the cafes and tables sheet

-* cafes and tables together, dishes separate
+* cafes and tables together, dishes separate, with one row per cafe in the cafes and tables sheet

-* tables and dishes combined, cafes separate
+* tables and dishes together, cafes separate, with one row per table in the tables and dishes sheet

-* cafes, tables and dishes all combined
+* tables and dishes together, cafes separate, with one row per dish in the tables and dishes sheet

+Let's take a look at the first three cases.
+Combining tables and dishes into one sheet follows the same principles as combining cafes and tables, so we won't demonstrate those examples too.

 Separate sheet for each object
 ------------------------------

-Here's the first way of doing this with everything separate:
+Here's the first way of doing this with everything in its own sheet.
+This is the recommended approach unless you have a good reason to move some parts of a table into another one.
+It is also the default you will get when using Flatten Tool to flatten or generate a template for a JSON structure.
+You'll learn about that later.

 .. csv-table:: Sheet: cafes
    :file: ../examples/receipt/normalised/cafes.csv
    :header-rows: 1

 .. csv-table:: Sheet: tables
    :file: ../examples/receipt/normalised/tables.csv
    :header-rows: 1

 .. csv-table:: Sheet: dishes
    :file: ../examples/receipt/normalised/dishes.csv
    :header-rows: 1

 You can run the example with this: